 Sales and marketing teams use Asana to plan and execute their campaigns.
 When looking for brand influencers on social media, you can use these automations to save social media profile details (like name, link, and bio) to Asana as tasks.

 Helpful, aren’t they?
 Aside from keeping your marketing efforts more organized, these automations save you from a lot of copy-pasting work.
-You can also check out more sales and marketing automations, or explore LinkedIn and Asana integrations ,or Twitter and Asana integrations.
+You can also check out more sales and marketing automations, or explore LinkedIn and Asana integrations.

 If a user has sent you a bug report or query, don’t waste any time manually creating a to-do list based on it.
 Instead, let this automation handle it for you!
 It’ll scan the ticket, create tasks, and add them to Asana.